 The simple truth of the matter is that it is not clear whether anyone had spit in the man’s food.
 However, many people are convinced that this indeed is a regular occurrence at restaurants.

 When faced with sensational and unsavory information about the restaurant industry we need to learn to think statistically.
-The problem with most people’s conviction that spitting in customers’ food is a regular occurrence is that they base this on either single experiences or simply widespread rumor.
+The problem with most people’s conviction that spitting in customers’ food is a regular occurrence is that they base this on either a single experience or simply widespread rumor.

 In the comments for this YouTube video, a girl wrote that she had worked at a restaurant where she had witnessed the kitchen staff spitting in people’s food.
 After reporting this to the manager several times to no avail, she took a picture of it happening, showed the manager, and then quit.
 Upon recounting this story she said, “There are a ton of cooks in all kinds of restaurants that do that…”